HHTpy/HHTpywrapper/README.md

 - /Your Python site-packages path/hhtpywrapper/HHT_MATLAB_package/ :

    This is the base directory of HHT MATLAB package.
-There are three subdirectories: EMD, checkIMFs and HT.
+There are three subdirectories: EEMD, checkIMFs and HSA.

-- /Your Python site-packages path/hhtpywrapper/HHT_MATLAB_package/EMD/ :
+- /Your Python site-packages path/hhtpywrapper/HHT_MATLAB_package/EEMD/ :

    This directory collects MATLAB M-files for decomposing a signal into basis components (intrinsic mode functions, IMFs) defined by the signal itself.
 This adaptive decomposition method is called empirical mode decomposition (EMD).
 The M-files accomplished the most recently developed modified version of EMD, fast complementary ensemble empirical mode decomposition (CEEMD).
 Reference:
      * [The empirical mode decomposition and the Hilbert spectrum for nonlinear and non-stationary time series analysis](http://rcada.ncu.edu.tw/ref/reference002.pdf)